vence722/wallet-app-server/README.md

 # Wallet App Server
-A simple and clean wallet app backend server
+A simple and clean wallet app backend server implemented in Go

 ## User Requirements
 According to the user requirement, the following functions are covered: